dgolembiewski/mygrid/README.md

 Multiple selections can be effected by clicking on the checkbox on the left side of the screen.
 Clicking on the <Get Selected Rows> at the bottom left will  display the information of the selected rows.
 This particular function can be useful for passing data back to the server when needed or to an external application.

+ As of now only the ID and User columns have drag enabled to limit which field(s) can be dragged.
+Left mouse click on the small icon to the left of the column.
+Row managing takes place during the drag.

+ Resizing of the columns has been enabled.

+ Inline editing is enabled with a double click